valancej/anchore-blogs/content/eks/eks.md

 To begin, navigate here: https://us-east-2.console.aws.amazon.com/eks/home#/clusters and select *create cluster*.

-You'll see several pieces of information you'll need to provide AWS for it to create your cluster successfully.
+There are several pieces of information you'll need to provide AWS for it to create your cluster successfully.

 - Cluster name (should be a unique name for your cluster)
 - Role name